 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Fishing Boat This Summer
+Company You Want On Your Boat This Summer

-Come late spring or early summer in Tichigan, you probably can't wait to get out on your boat.
-Be aware that you might have some unwelcome company.
+Come late spring or early summer in Tichigan, you probably can't wait to get out on your pontoon boat.
+Be aware that you might have some uninvited company.

-A watercraft covered up for many months in Tichigan is ideal habitat for spiders.
-They love the damp inside.
-With its many crevices and compartments, a fishing boat offers friendly confines.
+A fishing boat covered up for many months in Tichigan is ideal living space for creepy-crawlies.
+They love the living space inside.
+With its many crevices and compartments, a watercraft offers friendly confines.
 Critters get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Tichigan insects – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Tichigan multi-legged residents – when you pull off the cover for the first time.

-Sure, you could engage in attempted insect removal, or try to get rid of the bugs on your own.
+Sure, you could engage in attempted insect removal, or try to get rid of the unwelcome guests on your own.

-Here's an easier, faster solution: Have us spray your pontoon boat at the beginning or end of the boating season.
-Proactive pest control will kill and control creepy-crawlies throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged inhabitant unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
+Proactive pest control will kill and control critters throughout your boat.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that fishing boat application must be done before a boat is put in the waters of Tichigan.
+Please remember that pontoon boat treatment must be done before a boat is put in the waters of Tichigan.

-For many people in Tichigan, southeast Wisconsin and northern IL, summer is all about the water.
-Click here to schedule a pontoon boat treatment, so that you can be sure the only guests aboard will be invited ones.
+For many people in Tichigan, southeast WI and northern Illinois, summer is all about boating.
+Click here to schedule a sail boat application, so that you can be sure the only guests aboard will be invited ones.